 Riley Hospital for Children

-Riley Hospital for Children is one of twenty-five Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Riley Hospital for Children is one of twenty-two Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Principal Investigator, Linda DiMeglio, MD, the TrialNet team at the Riley's is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 After graduating from Harvard University with honors, Dr. DiMeglio obtained her MD from the University of Pennsylvania in Philadelphia, PA and performed her residency in Pediatrics at Children’s Memorial Hospital (Northwestern University) in Chicago, IL.
 She completed her fellowship in Pediatric Endocrinology and received her Master’s in Public Health from Indiana University-Purdue University, Indianapolis.
 Since her fellowship, Dr. DiMeglio has been working in clinical research with a focus on Type 1 diabetes prevention and treatments, including new technologies and therapies for metabolic bone disease.
 She currently directs Riley Hospital’s participation in a number of type 1 diabetes research networks and supervises a research staff of 5 nurses and three technicians.
 She also collaborates on a variety of other translational and clinical research projects.
 She is an active clinician, seeing patients with diabetes and endocrine disorders in clinics, and she teaches medical students, residents, housestaff, and fellows.